isomerpages/nea-sgclean/pages/about.md

 Those with the **SG Clean quality mark** will have their premises audited by agencies or appointed third-party assessors, and will have to commit and adhere to sector-specific sanitation and hygiene checklists, covering areas such as management oversight, cleaning methodology, toilet cleanliness, and general public hygiene.

-The **SG Clean quality mark** will first be rolled out to hawker centres, and will be progressively rolled out to various sectors, covering premises with high human traffic such as:
+The **SG Clean quality mark** will be progressively rolled out to various sectors, covering premises with high human traffic such as:

+- markets and hawker centres,
+- schools, preschools,
 - train stations and bus interchanges,
-- preschools, schools,
 - government buildings,
 - hotels, conference venues, tourist attractions,
 - cruise and ferry terminals, airport terminals,
-- the integrated resorts,
 - shopping malls and F&B outlets.

 ## Ground-up efforts